6. Care Act 2014

 The Care Act 2014 came into effect on 1st April 2015 and has since been revised.
 The Act replaced many previous laws about the whole of health and social care and put adult safeguarding on a statutory footing.

-- Care and Support Statutory guidance – Revised March 2016
+- Care and Support Statutory Guidance Revised October 2018

 - Local Government Association website (LGA) – details of all the changes in a useful table available now.